syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/How-to-view-the-hidden-Items-in-a-GroupView-programmatically.md

 title: How to view the hidden Items in a GroupView programmatically
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## How to view the hidden Items in a GroupView programmatically
+# How to view the hidden Items in a GroupView programmatically

 GroupView's BringItemIntoView method can be used to scroll down to a hidden item and bring that item into view.